ELEVATE-Project/documents/src/docusaurus/docs/starting-a-session.md

-## Shared Notes
+## Sharing Notes

-Shared notes allows both host and participants to take notes and share resources.
+Both host and participants can take notes and share resources using the Shared Notes.

 >:::note
 >* Partcipants can edit or delete information from the Shared Notes.